 “Hidden Figures” is a movie that tells the true story of a team of African American women whose work led to several breakthroughs in space travel.
-The film focuses on three black women — Dorothy Vaughan, Mary Jackson and Katherine Johnson — who calculated mathematical data that was essential to the first successful space missions.
+The film focuses on three Black women — Dorothy Vaughan, Mary Jackson and Katherine Johnson — who calculated mathematical data that was essential to the first successful space missions.
 Their careers launched during the late 1950s and early 1960s, a pivotal era when the Space Race overlapped with the Civil Rights Movement.

-Vaughan, Jackson and Johnson were part of a group of black female mathematicians at NASA’s predecessor, the National Advisory Committee for Aeronautics.
+Vaughan, Jackson and Johnson were part of a group of Black female mathematicians at NASA’s predecessor, the National Advisory Committee for Aeronautics.
 Known as “computers” before electronic computers existed, they performed thousands of calculations by hand while working in the West Area Computing Unit (West Unit).
 The women in “Hidden Figures” helped define orbits, which required difficult calculations that are still done by today’s top aerospace experts at Northrop Grumman and other firms.

-One of those experts is Khali Cannad, a software engineer at Northrop Grumman.
+One of those experts is Khali Cannad, an aerospace engineer at Northrop Grumman.
 “As an African-American woman, an engineer trained in orbital dynamics, and a space geek, I can relate to the passion and problems these amazing mathematicians faced,” Cannad says.
 “Growing up, I was obsessed by the shuttle launches, and I was a big fan of sci-fi shows, such as ‘Star Trek: The Next Generation’, but it was rare to see women, much less women of color, who were known for their accomplishments in the fields of space travel and technology.

 “Mae Jemison was a big role model for me, but she was one of the very few.
 My mind was set on being another, so I worked hard at the George Washington Carver High School of Engineering & Science in Philadelphia and then at Purdue University where I got my engineering degree.
 But as hard as I worked, I still ran into the disadvantages of often being the ‘only’.

 “Still, I didn’t live in a world where Jim Crow laws required that African-American women be segregated from their white colleagues, so we’ve certainly come a long way,” Cannad adds.
-“The West Unit team broke technological barriers which helped to lessen the double adversity of being black women in the United States.
+“The West Unit team broke technological barriers which helped to lessen the double adversity of being Black women in the United States.
 Those of us who have followed in their footsteps don’t have it nearly as difficult as they did, and I am grateful for that.”

 Dorothy Vaughan was a former math teacher who became NASA’s first African American Supervisor.
 As head of the West Area Computing Unit, she supervised human computers and had the foresight to teach herself and her team how to run the IBM machines that would soon make their original jobs obsolete.
 Vaughan learned the Fortran programming language and was one of the earliest experts on electronic computing.

-Mary Jackson was the country’s first black female engineer.
+Mary Jackson was NASA’s first Black female engineer.
 She spent two years as a mathematician on Vaughan’s team.
 Then she conducted hands-on experiments to help engineer and test NASA’s first large supersonic pressure tunnel, which was used to test space vehicles and military aircraft.
 Despite her talents, Jackson had to receive special permission just to attend the segregated graduate courses in math and physics that were part of a training program to become an engineer.
 In 1979, she became Langley’s Women’s Program Manager and she eventually retired as an aeronautical engineer after a 34-year career.

 Katherine Goble Johnson‘s work influenced every major space program.
 She calculated the launch window for Alan Shepard, the first American in space.
 Although she didn’t always receive the credit she deserved, Johnson’s unique skills were undeniable, and she gained a reputation for being the most accurate mathematician.